-The Corporate Governance Guidelines provide that each director is expected to prepare for, attend and participate in, at least 75% of all regularly scheduled and special meetings of the Board and meetings of the Committees on which a Board member serves, absent special circumstances.
-The Board of Directors held 7 meetings in 2016 and committees of the Board held a total of 26 meetings.
-During 2016, each director attended 75% or more of the total number of meetings of the Board of Directors and committees on which he or she served.
+The Corporate Governance Guidelines provide that each director be expected to prepare for, attend and participate in, at least 75% of all regularly scheduled and special meetings of the Board and meetings of the Committees on which a Board member serves, absent special circumstances.
+The Board of Directors held 7 meetings in 2017 and committees of the Board held a total of 21 meetings.
+During 2017, each director attended more than 75% of the total number of meetings of the Board of Directors and committees on which he or she served.